helm/charts/stable/anchore-engine/README.md

   ```

 ### Archive Driver
+*Note: it is recommended to use an external archive driver for production installs.*

 The archive subsystem of Anchore Engine is what stores large json documents and can consume quite a lot of storage if
 you analyze a lot of images.
 A general rule for storage provisioning is 10MB per image analyzed, so with thousands of